 This is huge.
 At the end of the day, great songs are just a combination of melody, rhythm, and harmony.
 If you write enough songs you are bound to come across some great ideas, just be open to hearing them.

 Push yourself.
 Just because it’s music doesn’t mean we don’t work hard.
 Be ridiculously fussy with your material.
 If you think it’s just OK, toss it.
 Only work on ‘great’ ideas.
 Sure, sometimes those ideas may not become what you had hoped in your head, and sometimes average ideas can turn out great, but honestly, if you are not feeling it in the initial stages, chances are it’s not going to happen.

 Listen to lots of music, lots

-I personally believe to write songs that resonate with people you have to listen to a lot of great music.
+I personally believe to write songs that resonate with people you have to listen to a lot of great songwriters.
 It’s great to go back and revisit old albums you maybe haven’t given enough time to, but definitely focus on new music.

 I know personally whenever I discover a new artist or band, I always seem to be more productive musically around that time or shortly after.
 It’s part inspiration and part rewiring your brain as to what your expectations of a great song are.